Archive news from the Centre of Construction Law

 The event also gave the public a first insight into the new ACA/ACE 'Framework Alliance Contract', authored by Professor Mosey and refined through an international consultation process, which is a hotly anticipated development in collaborative contracting.

 On Thursday 15 October 2015, the PPC/TPC conference took place in Bicester, Oxfordshire.
 This annual event is hosted by the Association of Consultant Architects (ACA) and the Association for Consulting & Engineering (ACE).
-The event is for all those who are connnected with the use of PPC2000 suite of standard form construction contracts, which were authored by Professor David Mosey and are now published by the ACA/ACE.
+The event is for all those who are connected with the use of PPC2000 suite of standard form construction contracts, which were authored by Professor David Mosey and are now published by the ACA/ACE.

 The conference was entitled 'Back to the Future' and was a celebration of 15 successful years of the PPC contracts, as well as an opportunity to reflect on the future of the construction industry, looking at themes such as sustainability and SMART.

 As part of the conference, the ACA conducted its traditional awards ceremony recognising the work of the PPC User Group.
 This year, the ACA also presented a special award to Professor David Mosey - The Association of Consultants Architects Medal.
 The award was presented by world-famous designer Wayne Hemingway and was in recognition of David's outstanding contribution to the practice and profession of architecture.
-The ACA noted that Professor David Mosey, though the creation and facilitation of the first standard form, multi-party, partnering contract has 'made a cruicial contribution to the adoption and use of partnering in the procurement process'.
-It also acknowledged that David has 'advised on more than two hundred partnerd projects/programmes across a range of building and infrastructure'.
+The ACA noted that Professor David Mosey, though the creation and facilitation of the first standard form, multi-party, partnering contract has 'made a crucial contribution to the adoption and use of partnering in the procurement process'.
+It also acknowledged that David has 'advised on more than two hundred partnered projects/programmes across a range of building and infrastructure'.

 Previous recipients of the Award has included construction industry greats such as Sir Michael Latham and Sir John Egan, the founding fathers of modern construction law and collaborative practice, a list to which Professor David Mosey expressed his great honour to have been added.